manav148/PPPC/README.md

 PPPC
 ====

-PPPC (Php Piped Process Communications)
+PPPC (PHP Piped Process Communications)

-Need to spawn a new independent Php processes and pass arguments to it?
+Need to spawn a new independent PHP process and pass arguments to it?
 Command line is too risky.
+< Don't do exec("nohup php program.php arg1 arg2 &")>

-Use the above code files are boiler plate to spawn new processes and pass data.
+Try using the above code files as boiler plate to spawn a new independent process and pass data.